In this tutorial, I will show you how to parse a string to JSON object in Logstash.

 In short:

-To parse a multiline JSON data, use the multiline
+- To parse a multiline JSON data, use the

-To parse a JSON string in a field, use the json
+filter. - To parse a JSON string in a field, use the

 option.